 Increasing the number of frames, however, has a smaller effect on this deviation, shown in Figure 2.
-The MATLAB implementation has issues with completion as the number of frames exceeds 500, so it was left out of this graph.
+The MATLAB implementation has issues with run-time as the number of frames exceeds 500, so it was left out of this graph.

-Figure 3 displays the execution times with 10 frames and 100,000 particles, numbers intended to maximize the deviation between the implementations of the algorithm.
+Figure 3 displays the execution times with 10 frames and 100,000 particles, numbers intended to clarify the differences in scaling between implementations of the algorithm.
 Figure 4 shows the relative speedup values for the same inputs.